openspim/openspim.github.io/xopenspim/alignment_FOV.md

 </details>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 11</span>&nbsp;
-Adjust the vertical gimbal mount adjuster knob (Number 2 in Figure 9, E) to center the beam.
+**Adjust the vertical gimbal mount** adjuster knob (Number 2 in Figure 9, E) **to center the beam**.
 In this way both illumination paths are aligned and centered in the field of view until they overlap each other.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure9.png" target="_blank"><img width="700" src="https://openspim.org/images/alignment/Alignment_Figure9.png"></a>